Agency owners, Q4 of 2022 is officially on. Here’s how to set your Business Manager, website, and operations in order for the holiday season.

 Events Manager and Ads Manager

 You’ll likely be working on multiple ad accounts for different clients.
 So, review settings in Events Manager for every account.
-For instance, you should ensure that pixel data is pure and AAM is enabled.
+For instance, you should ensure that your Meta Pixel data is pure and AAM is enabled.

 Now, what does ‘pure’ pixel data mean?
 Well, a pure pixel doesn’t involve collecting data from your old website or even your partner's website.
 The source should be exclusively your current website which you own and operate.